smart-data-models/dataModel.GBFS/system_information/doc/spec_IT.md

                 ios:
                   - store_uri
                   - discovery_uri
-              description: 'Contains rental information for the iOS platform (added in v1.1).'
+              description: Contains rental information for the iOS platform (added in v1.1).
               properties:
                 discovery_uri:
-                  description: 'URI that can be used to discover if the rental iOS app is installed on the device (added in v1.1).'
+                  description: URI that can be used to discover if the rental iOS app is installed on the device (added in v1.1).
                   format: uri
                   type: string
                 store_uri:
-                  description: 'URI where the rental iOS app can be downloaded from (added in v1.1).'
+                  description: URI where the rental iOS app can be downloaded from (added in v1.1).
                   format: uri
                   type: string
               type: object
           type: object
         short_name:
-          description: 'Optional abbreviation for a system.'
+          description: Optional abbreviation for a system.
           type: string
         start_date:
-          description: 'Date that the system began operations.'
+          description: Date that the system began operations.
           pattern: ^[0-9]{4}-[0-9]{2}-[0-9]{2}$
           type: string
         system_id:
-          description: 'Identifier for this vehicle share system.
-This should be globally unique (even between different systems).'
+          description: Identifier for this vehicle share system.
+This should be globally unique (even between different systems).
           type: string
         timezone:
-          description: 'The time zone where the system is located.'
+          description: The time zone where the system is located.
           type: string
         url:
-          description: 'The URL of the vehicle share system.'
+          description: The URL of the vehicle share system.
           format: uri
           type: string
       required: